fredrik-rose/MandelbrotSet/README.md

 ## Usage

-To build and run the application run the following commands.
+To build and run the application run the following commands (replace `MandelbrotSetGpu` with `MandelbrotSetCpu` for the CPU version).

 ```
 cmake -G Ninja -S <path to MandelbrotSet> -B build -DCMAKE_BUILD_TYPE=Release
 cd build
 ninja
-./MandelbrotSet
+./MandelbrotSetGpu
 ```

 This will generate the Mandelbrot set as an image named `mandelbrot.pgm`.
 This can be displayed in